Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

 Since the initial Hamiltonian is diagonal, its ground state is $|\psi_p(0)\rangle = \left[1 \text{ } 0\right]^T$ and the evolved state can take the form as

-Due to non-Hermiticity, we normalize the dynamical state which leads to Loschmidt echo in Eq. (\ref{LE_def}).
+We normalize the dynamical state due to the non-Hermiticity of the quenching Hamiltonian.
 Finally, for the $iXY$ model, the expression for the Loschmidt echo reads as

-We now exhibit that by analyzing $\mathcal{L}(t)$, one can distinguish between broken and unbroken phases, thereby identifying exceptional point.
+We now show that by analyzing $\mathcal{L}(t)$, one can distinguish between broken and unbroken phases, thereby identifying exceptional points.
 A general matrix representation of a non-Hermitian Hamiltonian $H$ can be written in Jordan canonical form $\mathcal{J}$, with respect to some basis (columns of matrix $\mathcal{S}$), such that $H = \mathcal{S} \mathcal{J} \mathcal{S}^{-1}$.
-These are decomposed in Jordan blocks, $\mathcal{J} = \bigoplus_l \mathcal{J}_l$ with complex or real eigenvalues $\lambda_l$.
-When the order of degeneracy in the eigenvalue is equal to the eigenspace dimension, Jordan blocks are diagonal and give the eigenvectors in the unbroken phase, where the Hamiltonian is non-defective.
+These are decomposed in Jordan blocks, $\mathcal{J} = \bigoplus_l \mathcal{J}_l$ with complex or real eigenvalues $\theta_l$.
+When the order of degeneracy in the eigenvalue is equal to the eigenspace dimension, Jordan blocks are diagonal and give the eigenvectors in the unbroken phase, where the Hamiltonian is \textit{nondefective}.
 The evolved state by the action of the evolution operator $U(t) = \bigoplus_l U_l(t)$ on $|\Psi(0)\rangle$ is given by